MahmoudKhalidEltaweel/Hello-world-/README.md

 Python for everybody .
-Hi,I'm mahmoud I love python and data science . machine learning and big data . and more about echnology .
+Hi,I'm mahmoud I love python and data science . machine learning and big data . and more about technology .